 By 1933 the original school site at Brownlow was too small to house the thriving school and Dunottar School relocated to the handsome 1867 mansion set in 15 acres of beautiful grounds, originally known as the High Trees Estate, which it inhabits today.

-During the 20th century the school continued to develop, a new wing was built which houses the Sixth Form common room and bright, airy art studios and a large sports hall extended the sports facilities which already included an indoor swimming pool.
+During the 20th century the school continued to develop, a new wing was built and bright, airy art studios and a large sports hall extended the sports facilities which already included an indoor swimming pool.